 Additional Treatment Options for GORD

 Diet modifications to reduce or eliminate spicy/acidic food, caffeine, chocolate, alcohol and tobacco.
 Lifestyle modification such as elevation of head of bed, no meals 2-3 hours before bed, and weight loss (in overweight patients).

 The benefits of medication include reduced stomach acid production, reduced inflammation of the oesophageal lining, and relief from heartburn symptoms.
 However, medication does not address the mechanical cause of reflux disease.
 Studies have shown that up to 40% of patients continue to have symptoms while on medication.11¶¶

 Traditional Anti-Reflux Surgery: Fundoplication

-Fundoplication surgery involves wrapping the upper part of the stomach around the outside of the esophagus at the lower esophageal sphincter to help prevent reflux.
+Fundoplication surgery involves wrapping the upper part of the stomach around the outside of the oesophagus at the lower oesophageal sphincter to help prevent reflux.
 It has been shown to reduce symptoms of heartburn, reflux, and bloating, and may also end dependence on medication.10

 Patient Success Stories

 * Based on observation of 100 patients implanted with LINX.
 Bothersome heartburn decreased to 11.9% at 5 years from 89%(p<0.001), bothersome regurgitation decreased to 1.2% at 5 years from 57% (p<0.001), PPI dependence decreased to 15.3% at 5 years from 100% (p<0.001).